Why Smart Thermostats Are Worth It

 - $131 to $145 on your energy bill annually

-Your smart thermostat will provide you with a monthly heating and cooling report, which often compares you to other residences in your community.
+Your smart thermostat will provide you with a monthly heating and cooling report, which usually compares you to other residences in the area.

-Your possible savings differ based on your home, where you live, how much insulation you have and your desired temperature settings.
-You might experience average savings, significant savings or somewhere in between.
+Your possible savings differ based on your house, where you live, how much insulation you have and your preferred temperature settings.
+You might see average savings, significant savings or somewhere in the middle.

-If you're finding you're only seeing minimal savings on energy costs, you might be optimizing for energy efficiency already.
-This includes turning off your HVAC system when you're not at home or moving your thermostat up/down when you're sleeping.
+If you’re noticing you’re only getting small savings on energy costs, you might be optimizing for energy efficiency already.
+This includes turning off your HVAC system when you’re not at home or moving your thermostat up/down when you’re sleeping.

-Smart thermostats make this simple through their hands-off process that slowly shifts the temperature.
-If you're at home often, it might not save you much on energy costs as is the point in an automatic, energy-efficient schedule.
+Smart thermostats make the process simple through their hands-off process that gradually shifts the temperature.
+If you’re at home often, it might not save you money on energy costs as is the point in an automatic, energy-efficient schedule.

 How to Get a Smart Thermostat Rebate

-Many utility companies offer rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
-The rebate total varies by company, but in most instances, it will cover most or all the expense.
-To learn more, visit your utility company's website for rebate info.
+Most utility companies give rebates to homeowners who purchase energy-saving, ENERGY STAR-certified equipment such as a smart thermostat.
+The rebate amount varies by company, but in most instances, it will take care of most or all the expense.
+To find out more, check your utility company’s website for rebate info.

-Getting a smart thermostat is an investment, but it can save you money in the long run.
+Installing a smart thermostat is an investment, but it can help you spend less money in the end.
 If you’ve been considering getting one and want to know if they run as promised, we provide free home comfort assessments.
-Call our Experts at 925-384-1303 to schedule yours now!
+Call our Experts at 866-397-3787 to request yours today!